Blindingtoast/Shopify_Backend_Fall22/README.md

-# Shopify Backend Intern Summer 2022 Application
+# Shopify Backend Intern Fall 2022 Application

 A web application coded in Python for inventory management.
 Utilizes all CRUD functionality along with the CSV export feature.